 - Add the rest of the veggie broth, rosemary, thyme, fennel seed and crushed red pepper.
 Let the mixture simmer for about 5 minutes.
 Taste and add more of the salt if preferred.
 Keep in mind if you are using Parmesan this will add salt too.

 - Slowly add the liquidy mixture to the bowl with the dried bread and chopped chickpeas, mixing as you add.

 - Add the reserved liquid from the can of chickpeas to the bowl and mix well.

 - Place stuffing into a 9 x 13 baking dish.
 If using parmesan sprinkle it over the top.

 - Bake for 20-25 minutes until nice and crisp on the top.
 If you use more broth you will need to cook longer.

 - The amount of salt you need will change depending on if you are using the Parmesan.
 The Parmesan has plenty of salt so you may want to reduce the amount you use here if you are using it.

 - Keep in mind this can be adjusted to your texture preference, we don't love a very wet stuffing, it has more of an outer crisp, this is how we like it.
-You can add more broth if you prefer your stuffing more moist and like the traditional texture.
+Add more broth if you prefer your stuffing more moist and like the traditional texture.